Exterior Door Painting Cost

 You can end up paying additional costs for the supplies including, primers, paint, protective sealants, and/or waterproof agents, as well as any waste and clean up costs.

-The amount of time it takes to complete this job is usually between 1-2 days, depending on how much prep needs doing and how many doors are to be painted.
+The amount of time it takes to complete this job is usually between 1 and 2 days, depending on how much prep needs doing and how many doors are to be painted.
 Overall, the job can be done very quickly and shouldn't cause too much disruption to your home or day.

 The cost of painting an exterior door may not always be one fixed price.
-There are several cost affecting factors that can alter the price of your paint job.
-Below are just a few reasons why your prices may alternate between £100-£400.
+There are several cost-affecting factors that can alter the price of your paint job.
+Below are just a few reasons why your prices may vary between £100 and £400.

 Type of Door